zhuhanqing/zhuhanqing.github.io/_pages/about.md

 Previously, I received the B.Eng. degree in electrical engineering from [Zhejiang University](http://www.zju.edu.cn/english/), in 2015.

 My current research interests include machine learning and computer-aided design for VLSI.
-I have interned at Synopsys, HiSilicon, Cadence, and Toshiba Memory.
+I have interned at Synopsys, Cadence, and Toshiba Memory.

-My name in Chinese is 叶葳, which comes from “兰叶春葳蕤，桂华秋皎洁”.